essif-lab/framework/docs/terms/organization.md

 typeid: organization
 stage: draft
 hoverText: "Organization: a group of people that work to realize one or more Objectives."
-glossaryText: "a group of people that work to realize one or more %Objectives%."
+glossaryText: "a group of people that work to realize one or more %%objectives|objective%%."
 ---

 ### Short Description